Use WP-CLI search-replace

-search-replace command can be used to replace strings in a selection of database tables.
+search-replace command can be used to search and replace strings in a selection of database tables.
 This is useful for updating post content and options, especially when changing URLs for sites on a WordPress multisite.

 Always run a

 --dry-run option.
 This will output the potential results of the command without actually running it, making it possible verify the results prior to making changes in the database.

 --dry-run option to the end of the command will make it easier to remove it when running the final command.

 By including the

 search-replace command, only the fields and tables affected by the command will be reported.
 This keeps the reporting output shorter which can be more readable in some cases.
 The

 --report-changed-only option is useful and compatible to run with the